Are you socially awkward? Listen, my friend. In case you haven’t figured it out yet:

-7. You close as soon as it gets exciting
+7. You clap as soon as it gets exciting

-The same goes for other conversations where you are a little too eager to look good.
+The same goes for other conversations where my clients are a little too eager to look good.

 At job applications.

-In other social situations that can have consequences.
+In other social situations that may have consequences.

-It’s as if your brains are thinking about the possible consequences if you make a mistake.
-You suddenly become afraid of losing something.
+It’s as if their brains are thinking about the possible consequences if they make a mistake.
+They suddenly become afraid of losing something.

-And of course, the person in front of you sees that too.
+And of course, the person in front of them sees that too.

 You can only learn to control your emotions with a lot of practice.
 In the case of beautiful women, it is better to address two thousand than two.

 After those two thousand women, you will be calmer and less likely to slam shut.